mrkchoi/airbnb_clone/README.md

 ```

 #### Listings
-* Listings are displayed on the homepage.
+* Listings are displayed on the homepage
-* Users are able to search for listings via Google Maps Places API.
+* Users are able to search for listings via Google Maps Places API

-As a user moves the map around, the new bounds (coordinates) will get updated in realtime and send the correct listings from the backend (PostgreSQL database).
+As a user moves the map around, the new bounds (coordinates) will get updated in realtime and send the correct listings from the backend (PostgreSQL database)

 ```ruby
 class Listing < ApplicationRecord